 Assessments – general requirements

-The duty to assess under the 2014 Act is mandatory if the person ‘may’ have a need for care and / or support. (sections 19, 21 and 24): there is no requirement for a request: the duty is triggered by the appearance of need.
+The duty to assess is mandatory if the person ‘may’ have a need for care and / or support. (sections 19, 21 and 24): there is no requirement for a request: the duty is triggered by the appearance of need.
 Once an assessment has commenced, then it has to be completed, which will include a consideration as to whether the person’s needs meet the eligibility criteria.
 It appears that in practice some local authorities are suggesting that a ‘what matters to you conversation’ can obviate the need for an assessment.
 As James et al note this is mistaken: that it would legally ‘be deeply concerning if people are being ‘fobbed off’ at the [Information Advice and Assistance] stage by a conversation masquerading as an assessment’.

 As noted below, the eligibility criteria consider (among other things) the availability of ‘non-local authority’ care and support.
 When undertaking the assessment, the Act and the regulations require the local authority to have regard to a wide range of factors and, provided these are considered, it is for the local authority to decide how wide and how deep the assessment ranges: ie what is ‘proportionate in the circumstances’.
 This means that the local authority must look at the need for such things as: support, preventative services, information, advice or assistance and also whether the individual works or wishes to do so; whether they want to participate in education, training or any leisure activity etc.

 Although the authority must consider these factors – it is up to the authority how it does this: it is for the authority to decide what is ‘proportionate’.
 In this context, proportionality goes to the question of how wide and deep the assessment ranges – and not to whether it is undertaken at all.